UnwarySage/quil-ripple/README.md

 # hex-mesh

 A Quil sketch of sunlight on water, made geometric.
-Or maybe I see to many patterns in the noise.
+Or maybe I see too many patterns in the noise.

 ## Usage